 The embroidery is done on a wooden frame which varies in size from 6ft x 3ft or 4ft x 2ft.
 The tools they usually are – needles, crewel needles, spool to wind the silver thread on.
 The design is drawn on a butter paper and once the fabric has been stretched on a frame, the marking is done using chalk.
 The dank is placed in position and a needle is drawn through it and the fabric.
 About 7-8 strands of plied metal wire (kasab / badla) is couched along the dank to create designs around it.
 The patterns and motifs are mostly florals, creepers, peacocks, paisleys, jalis and geometries.

-What I find most intriguing is how repeating one shape can lead to a myriad of motifs and patterns.
-Something that starts off with a simple geomtery takes the form of elegant stylistic designs.
-These are the true artistic skills of craftsmen.
+What I found most intriguing was how repeating one shape leads to a variety of motifs and patterns.
+Something that starts off with a simple geomtery takes the form of elegant stylistic designs..

 Mustan Zariwala – +91 98292 12052